 Changes in the exchange rate could largely affect, i.e. increase, the envisaged costs for repayment of the debt denominated in foreign currency.
-However, give the fact that as of 1995, Republic of North Macedonia applied de facto fixed exchange rate of the denar in relation to the German mark, and since 2002 onwards, it applies de facto fixed exchange rate of the denar in relation to the euro, whereby such policy will continue in future, exposure to such risk would be measured as a share of the euro in the total public debt portfolio.
-Thereby, limit on the general government debt denominated in foreign currency - minimum threshold of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is determined to be 80% in the period 2024-2028.
+However, given the fact that as of 1995, Republic of North Macedonia applied de facto fixed exchange rate of the denar in relation to the German mark, and since 2002 onwards, it applies de facto fixed exchange rate of the denar in relation to the euro, whereby such policy will continue in future, exposure to such risk would be measured as a share of the euro in the total public debt portfolio.
+Thereby, foreign currency general government debt limit is set - minimum threshold of euro-denominated debt in the foreign currency general government debt portfolio is projected to account for 80% in the period 2024-2028.